 Nick credits the amazing facilities and the team at the Cycle Without Limits centre, particularly supervisor Danny Smith, with his brilliant progress and the opportunity to step out of his comfort zone and try something new.
 He remembers reading the bestselling book ‘Feel The Fear And Do It Anyway’ by Susan Jeffers many years ago and her words still stick in his mind and act as a motivator through challenging times.

-The virtual marathon challenge will involve approximately 28 laps to complete the full 26 miles and 385 yards.
 When training starts to feel hard and his muscles begin to fatigue, Nick remembers the motivational words of Jürgen Grobler, ex-Chief Coach of the GB rowing team: “When the man with the hammer comes, keep going.”

 For anyone with a disability or mobility issue who is curious about trying the adapted cycles at the Cycle Without Limits centre, Nick offers some words of encouragement: